valerianoparravicini/Trophic_Fish_2020/README.md

     the functions needed to check the model performance (e.g. AUC, TSS) and to extrapolate the likely trophic interaction for all reef fish species.

+  - **07\_phylogenetic\_multinomial\_model\_and\_extrapolation.R** This
+    script performs a phylogenetic regression to predict the probabilities of trophic guilds for each species, as well as the extrapolation to global reef fishes.

+  - **08\_network\_plot\_diets.R**
+    This script contains code to reproduce all elements of figure 3.

+  - **09\_plot\_phylotree.R**
+    This script contains code to reproduce all elements of figure 4.

+## How to download this project for people not familiar with GitHub:

+On the project main page on GitHub, click on the green button clone or download and then click on Download ZIP.

 ## Working environment